kanmeugne/kanmeugne.github.io/_posts/microservices/2025-05-15-hadoop-and-hive.md

 Now let's jump to the hands on tutorial.
 I will mostly focus on high level operations -- data i/o and analysis -- for the interested users could easily find more specific tutorials on low-level operations.
 Here, we will rapidly set up a custom cluster using docker compose, add some data in the corresponding **HDFS** filesystem, and process the data using [**Hive**][2].

+### Set the self-hosted cluster

+The full code for this tutorial is available [from github][3], you just have to pull and run :

 - **Clone and deploy the Hadoop Docker setup:**
   ```bash